jesseabass2/Simple-Plan/design-document.md

 _This is where we work backwards from the customer and define what our customers would like to do (and why).
 You may also include use cases for yourselves (as developers), or for the organization providing the product to customers._

 U1.
-As a user, I want to be able to create a new budget template and assign different catoegories of expenditures.
+As a user, I want to be able to create a new budget template and assign different categories of expenditures.

 U2.
 As a user, I want to be able to input and adjust my monthly income as needed.

 U3.
-As an user, I want to be able to track my expenses and see how much funds are available.
+As a user, I want to be able to track my expenses and see how much funds are available.

 U4.
 As a user I want to be able to set and/or delete monthly goals for my expenses and savings.